ulinja/udib/README.md

 - `gpg` *(2.2.32 known to work)*
 - GNU `cpio`
   - preinstalled on most distributions

 Internet access is (obviously) required if you want to fetch any files using UDIB.

-# Quick Start Guide

-This short guide explains how to build a Debian ISO with a customized and automated installation:

-1. make sure you have all the [required software](#build-machine) installed
-2. clone this repo and `cd` into your local copy
-3. (optional) create and activate a virtual environment: `python3 -m venv .venv && . .venv/bin/activate`
-4. install the required python packages: `pip install --user -r requirements.txt`
-5. get an example preseed file: `./udib.py -o my-preseed.cfg get preseed-file-basic`
-6. customize your installation by editing `my-preseed.cfg` (the comments are pretty self-explanatory)
-7. create a Debian ISO with your preseed file: `./udib.py -o my-image.iso inject my-preseed.cfg`
-8. boot from your newly created ISO `my-image.iso` on your target machine (or in a VM)
-9. in the Debian installer menu, navigate to *Advanced options > Automated install*
-10. drink some coffee
-11. return to your new Debian system

-Depending on how many answers you provided in the preseed file, the installation may require some manual interaction.
-Preseed files are very powerful, and if you need more customization you can have a deeper look into [how they work](#whats-preseeding).
-You can also use UDIB to get the full preseed example file: `./udib.py get preseed-file-full` and use that as a starting point.

 # Detailed usage guide